Second Happy Time: Operation Drumbeat

-When the first wave of U-boats returned to port through the early part of February, Dönitz wrote that each commander "had such an abundance of opportunities for attack that he could not by any means utilize them all: there were times when there were up to ten ships in sight, sailing with all lights burning on peacetime courses."
+When the first wave of U-boats returned to port through the early part of February, Dönitz wrote that each commander;

 The RCN immediately organized coastal convoys when Drumbeat began despite the difficulty in finding escorts.
 37 ships were lost in January and February, and only 11 in March and April.
 The RCN noted that by March and April the U-boats preferred hunting in US waters.

 U-boats in the Caribbean and the Gulf of Mexico

-Meanwhile, the second wave of Type IX boats had arrived in North American waters, and the third wave (Operation Neuland) had reached its patrol area off the oil ports of the Caribbean.
-With such easy pickings available and all Type IX boats already committed, Dönitz began sending shorter-range Type VIIs to the US East Coast as well.
+The second wave of Type IX boats had arrived in North American waters, and the third wave (Operation Neuland) had reached its patrol area off the oil ports of the Caribbean.
+With such easy pickings and all Type IX boats already committed, Dönitz began sending shorter-range Type VIIs to the US East Coast as well.
 This required extraordinary measures: cramming every conceivable space with provisions, some even filling the fresh water tanks with diesel oil, and crossing the Atlantic at very low speed on a single engine to conserve fuel.

 In the United States there was still no concerted response to the attacks.
-Overall responsibility rested with Admiral King, but he was preoccupied with the Japanese onslaught in the Pacific.
+Responsibility rested with Admiral King, but he was preoccupied with the Japanese onslaught in the Pacific.
 Admiral Andrews' North Atlantic Coastal Frontier was expanded to take in South Carolina and renamed the Eastern Sea Frontier (ESF), but most of the ships and aircraft needed remained under the command of Admiral Royal E. Ingersoll, Commander-in-Chief, Atlantic Fleet, who was often at sea and unavailable to make decisions.
 Rodger Winn's detailed weekly U-boat situation reports from the Submarine Tracking Room in London were available but ignored.
 By April, Allied forces along the US east coast included 80 small patrol ships in the USN Eastern Sea Frontier, 160 US aircraft, 24 RN ASW trawlers, and one British Coastal Command squadron.
 By British and Canadian standards these were enough to begin convoying, but no comprehensive convoy system was implemented that month.
 Instead, on 1 April the US implemented a partial convoy system where convoys moved along the coast in short hops, moving during daytime and stopping in protected anchorages during nights; these were slow and ineffective.